chnm/thatcamp-org/wp-content/plugins/yop-poll/readme.txt

 5. YOP Poll on a page with a custom field defined

 == Changelog ==

+= 5.7.5 =
+* Fixed issue with vote button not showing up
+* Other minor fixes

+= 5.7.4 =
+* Fixed security issue.
+A big thank you to [g0blin Research](https://twitter.com/g0blinResearch) for his help in getting this issue fixed

+= 5.7.3 =
+* Fixed display poll issue

+= 5.7.2 =
+* Display poll improvements

+= 5.7.1 =
+* Fixed issue with polls not being displayed

+= 5.7 =
+* Fixed issue with random polls
+* Fixed issue with tabulated display
+* Removed autoscroll after a failed vote
+* Fixed issue with inserted code when using html editor
+* Fixed issue with blocking voters option
+* Fixed issue with in_array causing errors
+* Fixed twig compatibility
+* Added Print Votes page

 = 5.6 =
 * Fixed issue with login popup